Debjyoti001/head-md1-future-of-drawing/readme.md

 ### Devlog

 ### 23.10.20
 #### The aim of this project is to create a playful AI assistant like experience either in an exhibition or a product design context attuned for beginner/ amateur artists.
 Exploring ways to use user emotions to have the AI create and print art for the user to collaborate with.
+I have begun to conduct interviews, both telephonic and online.
+I am also planning to conduct art sessions with peers to try and guage insights into impromptu art.
+Insights and details will be detailed in research update devlogs further down the line.

 ### 23.10.25
 #### Currently thinking of fixed emotional states to choose from to denote a set variety of emotions to create with.
 I am hoping to translate these inputs into line weights/ thicknesses to create randomised artwork outputs.
 This idea shows promise.